kubernetes/enhancements/keps/sig-scheduling/5598-opportunistic-batching/README.md

 - signature_test.go - Test cases for the framework signature call and the helper class
 - signature_consistency_test.go - Test cases to ensure the signature captures all the necessary information.
 We will take a range of pod specs and node definitions, run them through the filtering / scoring code, then ensure that the pods with matching signatures always get equivalent results.
 - batching_test.go - Test cases for the batching mechanism, separate from the actual integration into the scheduling pipeline.
-- rescore_test.go - Test cases for rescoring plugins and calls.

 ##### Integration tests